 Caio Koch-Weser addresses G7 governments on climate finance and responsible investing

 Germany is hosting this year’s G7 Summit and one of the priorities for their Presidency is climate change policies.
-In preparation for the Summit, Germany invited Vice Chairman Caio Koch-Weser to address a meeting of G7 government officials on the topic of climate finance.
+In preparation for the Summit, Germany invited Vice Chairman Caio Koch-Weser to address a meeting of G7 government officials.

 He noted that sustainable social and economic wellbeing will not work unless we jointly strive for economic growth, security of energy supply and climate protection.
 This is the emphasis of the New Climate Economy Report "Better Growth, Better Climate", which the Vice Chairman helped to guide as a member of a Global Commission of business and political leaders.